VermaAyush2k4/Aspects_based_financial_sentiment_analysis/README.md

 # User Interface Design :

-In input.csv we took 12 samples which consists of sentences and its aspects for testing this model (sentiment_model.pkl) and this done with user interface design used as : html,CSS,flask.
+In input.csv we took 12 samples which consists of sentences and its aspects for testing this model (sentiment_model.pkl) and this done with user interface design used as : html,CSS,flask(For This run IT457_interface_demo) file.

 ## Input :
 The given figure main page we took input from input.csv file any row and after predict button it will go to result page: